Learn to Play Zoom Poker Like a Pro

 Demanding Focus Levels

-There are no breaks in zoom poker unless they’re self-imposed.
+There are no breaks in Zoom poker unless they’re self-imposed.
 You can’t take a minute or two to relax while other people are playing a hand; you’re constantly in the action and constantly having to make decisions.

 This level of focus is hard to keep up over a sustained period of time, and after a while, most players will switch to auto-pilot mode.
 Playing on auto-pilot is dangerous for your win rate, as when you’re on auto-pilot, you’re not thinking things through, and you’re often making subpar decisions.
 If you have trouble focusing, remember to take frequent breaks and allow your mind to reset before you sit back down and start playing again.